kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 material, emulator clients must coordinate the rotation of said key material in the emulation group to avoid multiple emulator clients rotating a key at the same time.
 Details depend on the design of the AS.

+## Example protocol flow

+Virtual clients can, for example, be used by users with multiple devices.
+Here, each device acts as an emulator client that emulates the virtual client which represents Alice towards other users.

+A group with Alice and Bob would thus still only have two members, regardless of the number of clients Alice and Bob have.

+Each of Alice's devices would thus keep the state of one emulator client, as well as the virtual client jointly emulated by all of Alice's clients.

+If one of Alice's devices wanted to update its key material to achieve post-compromise security, it would first perform a commit in the emulation group, both to signal the action to other emulator clients and to update the key material from which the randomness for the virtual client is sampled.
+From the updated emulation group, the emulator client would then export the randomness to perform an update in each group in which Alice (through the virtual client) is a member.

+Alice's other clients would receive and process the commit in the emulation group.
+Using the information included about the virtual client operation, they also update their virtual client state.

+Bob (or other members in the higher level group) will only see the update in the higher-level group, which they can simply process with their (virtual) clients.

 # Security considerations